Another dead end. Isaac swore, and regretted it.

 “You can do it!”
 Laura said, and she believed it.
 Her mother could do anything.

 Sure enough, Yasmin began to climb, and Laura beamed, facing upwards again and following Isaac.
-It was going to be a long climb, and though her mother could do it, she wasn’t all that sure about herself.
+It was going to be a long climb, and though her mother could handle it, she wasn’t all that sure about herself.
 In fact, she was starting to wonder if she should have dragged them all out for this in the first place.
 She still wanted to go, of course, wanted it so badly she thought she might explode, but what if it didn’t work?
 What if they were going all this way for nothing?
 What if Isaac or Yasmin blamed her?

 Then again, it wasn’t like they could turn back now.
 They didn’t really have a choice, had to see it through.